eCloudEdge-Digital/neoedge-central-user-manual/README.md

 ### Uninstallation Steps

 1. **Uninstall:**
-   To uninstall NeoEdge Central, run the following command.
+   Uninstall NeoEdge Central by executing the following command.
 You'll then be prompted to decide if you want to keep your configuration files, such as your license and data:

     ```bash
     # uninstall NeoEdge Central by executing the following command